 What if I want to create another affinity group?

-The three existing affinity groups came about through demand from highly engaged alumni who volunteer with these groups.
-If you are interested in adding to the Bulldog nation through the formation of a new affinity group, contact Frances Beusse.
+The four existing affinity groups came about through demand from highly engaged alumni who volunteer with these groups.
+If you are interested in adding to the Bulldog nation through the formation of a new affinity group, contact us.
 And, don’t forget that regional chapters and alumni events are wonderful ways to stay connected with the UGA Alumni Association.